-In this unique and deeply beautiful immersive exhibition, two-time Academy Award-winning filmmaker Sharmeen Obaid-Chinoy reflects on the largest mass migration ever witnessed, which took place exactly 70 years ago this year.
-HOME1947 puts a human face on history, asking what it means to find and feel at home.
+In this unique and deeply beautiful immersive exhibition, two-time Academy Award-winning filmmaker Sharmeen Obaid-Chinoy reflected on the largest mass migration ever witnessed, which took place 70 years ago this year.
+HOME1947 put a human face on history and asked what it means to find and feel at home.